-A main objective of resighting was to locate up to seven cuckoos previously fitted with Global Positioning System (GPS) tags in 2014 and 2015 that have not yet been recaptured.
-If a GPS-fitted bird was positively resighted, two capture attempts were permitted to recapture the bird.
-If no birds carrying GPS tags were resighted, an alternative option was to capture two birds at a site without previous capture attempts in order to provide information on site fidelity and dispersal.
-Eight cuckoos banded in previous years were positively resighted in 2019; none were GPS tagged.
-In lieu of resighting and recapturing a GPS-tagged bird, two adults were captured and banded at the YEW South site in 2019.
+The main objective of resighting was to locate up to seven cuckoos fitted with Lotek PinPoint-10 Global Positioning System (GPS) tags in 2014 and 2015 that have not yet been recaptured.
+If a GPS-tagged bird was positively resighted, two capture attempts were permitted to recapture the bird.
+If no cuckoos carrying GPS tags were resighted or recaptured, an alternate option was to capture two birds at a site where no previous capture attempts have occurred in order to provide information on site fidelity and dispersal.
+In 2020, surveyors positively resighted six cuckoos banded in previous years; none were GPS-tagged birds.
+In lieu of resighting and capturing any GPS-tagged birds, two attempts were made to capture adults at the LDCA Reach 1 North site in 2020, resulting in the capture of one female.
+Additionally, five chicks were opportunistically banded from low nests at the LDCA and Cibola NWR Unit #1 (Upper and Middle Hippy Fire).